You may have heard people say; “System fonts are boring!”, “System fonts suck!” and “Never use system fonts again!”.

 Use bright colors with dark text and vice-versa will help your headlines pop!
 You can also reduce contrast with really big text to create a wallpaper effect.

-10. Great fonts that you didn’t know are standard fonts
+10. Great fonts that you didn’t know are system fonts

-There are some pretty awesome standard fonts that you can use besides Arial, Helvetica and Times New Roman too:
+There are some pretty awesome system fonts that you can use besides Arial, Helvetica and Times New Roman too:

 - Century Gothic

-Click on this link: Standard-Fonts-Sexy-Templates to download the free template used in this post
+Click on this link: System-Fonts-Sexy-Templates to download the free template used in this post

 Fonts that are included with every version of Windows